AhmedaliElgabry/Saudi-Encyclopedia-Sparql/README.md

 # Saudi-Encyclopedia-Sparql

-this repo contain a python Demo in How to use Saudi Encyclopedia Sparql Endpoint.
+this repo contain a python Demo in How to use Saudi Encyclopedia Sparql Endpoint.</br>
 Encyclopedia URL http://158.101.230.190/mediawiki/index.php

 **Example 1**